Azure/azure-functions-powershell-worker/docs/designs/PowerShell-AzF-Overall-Design.md

 - set the wait handler shared by the worker to notify the worker that the activity function is triggered;
 - wait on a private wait handler that will only be set when the '_StopProcessing_' method of the cmdlet is called.
 That method gets called only when the pipeline where this cmdlet is running in is being stopped.

 The third step is very important in this stop-and-replay model of Durable Functions, because when stopping an invocation that is running asynchronously, we don't want that to interrupt arbitrary code execution that is happening in the pipeline.
-By having the cmdlet '_Invoke-ActivityFunctionAsync_' wait for '_StopProcessing_' to be called, we know for sure that the pipeline execution pauses at a safe place, ready for being stopped by the invoking thread.
+By having the cmdlet '_Invoke-ActivityFunction_' wait for '_StopProcessing_' to be called, we know for sure that the pipeline execution pauses at a safe place, ready for being stopped by the invoking thread.

 The following is an example of PowerShell Durable Function that runs in the Function Chaining pattern: